 Local Distribution Companies (LDCs) are companies that own or operate distribution pipelines that physically deliver natural gas to end users.
 Local Distribution Companies are regulated as separate operating companies by state public utility commissions or operate as independent municipally owned distribution systems.
 Companies that operate interstate or intrastate pipelines are not part of this source category.

 Methane (CH4) is a hydrocarbon and a greenhouse gas.
 Methane is produced through anaerobic (without oxygen) decomposition of waste in landfills, animal digestion, decomposition of animal wastes, production and distribution of natural gas and petroleum, coal production, and incomplete fossil fuel combustion.
-The global warming potential of methane most recently estimated at 23 times that of carbon dioxide (CO2).
+The global warming potential of methane used by the Greenhouse Gas Reporting Program is 25.